RAK3172-SiP WisDuo LPWAN SiP Application Note

 - VBAT Battery Voltage Monitoring

-This embedded hardware feature allows the application to measure the VBAT battery voltage using the ADC VIN[14] input channel.
-As VBAT may be higher than VDDA, and thus outside the ADC input range, the VBAT pin is internally connected to a bridge divider by three.
-As a consequence, the converted digital value is one-third of the VBAT voltage.
+This embedded hardware feature allows the application to measure the VBAT battery voltage using the ADC's VIN[14] input channel.
+Because VBAT may be higher than VDDA, and thus outside the ADC's input range, the VBAT pin is internally connected to a resistor divider.
+As a consequence, the converted digital value is one-third the VBAT voltage.

 Low-Power Modes

-The module supports several low-power modes to achieve the best compromise between low-power consumption, short startup time, available peripherals, and available wakeup sources.
-By default, the microcontroller is in Run mode, range 1, after a system or a power-on reset.
+The module supports several low-power modes to achieve the best compromise between low power consumption, short startup time, available peripherals, and available wake-up sources.
+By default, the microcontroller is in Run mode, range 1, after a system or power-on reset.
 It is up to the user to select one of the low-power modes described below:

 - Sleep Mode:

-CPU clock off, all peripherals including CPU core peripherals (among them NVIC, SysTick) can run and wake up the CPU when an interrupt or an event occurs.
+CPU clock off; all peripherals, including CPU core peripherals (such as NVIC, SysTick), can run and wake the CPU when an interrupt or event occurs.

 - Low-Power Run Mode (LPRun):